Punvireakroth/Web-Development-Progress/interactive_website/README.md

 When the event is trigger the ******event object****** can passed as argument  to the event handler function.

 “It’s useful to store information about the event target, the event type, associcated listeners in properties.” *Codecademy*

+### Event Types

+There are more event than just `click`

+Also important to know that some event need

+- Human interation
+- Some not (load)

+This MDN docs is a [reference](https://developer.mozilla.org/en-US/docs/Web/Events)